Automatically build and update images for ECI scaling groups by using an Alibaba Cloud DevOps pipeline

 sg-****oer

-Container Configurations > Container Name
+Container Configuration > Container Name

 nginx

-Container Configurations > Image
+Container Configuration > Image

 Warning

-• Image name: registry-vpc.cn-hangzhou.aliyuncs.com/eci_open/nginx.
+• Image Name: registry-vpc.cn-hangzhou.aliyuncs.com/eci_open/nginx

-• Image tag: latest.
+• Image Tag: latest

-Step 3: Configure an Apsara DevOps pipeline
+Step 3: Configure a DevOps pipeline

 Important

-3. Configure a pipeline.
+3. Configure the pipeline.

 Note